perru/andy-enhanced/README.md

 Everything from Andy plus :

 ### BETTER PAGINATOR
 Borred about "Previous/Next" link for paginator ?
-Now real buttons with pretty pagination.
+Now real dynamics buttons with pretty pagination.

 ### USE ALL SCREEN SPACE
 Why loosing screen space ?
 Just use everything usable.